Business Planning Considerations: Profitability

-To keep out of the red ink, you need enough money coming in to cover all your costs.
+To keep out of red ink, you need enough revenue coming in to cover all your costs.
 But to break into the black, you need to price your goods and services to cover your costs plus a little (or more than a little) for your bottom line.
 That’s called profit.
 Don’t leave your business plan without it!

 The first step toward profitability is to create a financial projection for your business.
-Use a form like the one in the figure to estimate costs and revenues.

 Based on their experience in the restaurant business, however, the owners know that their projections won’t turn into reality overnight — that’s part of the reason they want investors.
 They project that the restaurant will incur losses during the first six months, break even during months seven and eight, and turn a profit starting in month nine.